 You can have Rally setup an Elasticsearch cluster with plugins for you.
-However, there are a couple of restrictions:

-- This feature is only supported from Elasticsearch 5.0.0 onwards - Whereas Rally caches downloaded Elasticsearch distributions, plugins will always be installed via the Internet and thus each machine where an Elasticsearch node will be installed, requires an active Internet connection.
+Whereas Rally caches downloaded Elasticsearch distributions, plugins will always be installed via the Internet and thus each machine where an Elasticsearch node will be installed, requires an active Internet connection.